-Patients will not be eligible for randomisation if the Central Histopathology Review reports invasive disease, high grade DCIS or intermediate to high grade DCIS.
-Patients will be eligible for randomisation if the review team deems the patients to have low or low to intermediate grade DCIS or disease that is lower down the spectrum such as ADH.
+Patients will not be eligible for randomisation if the Central Histopathology Review reports invasive disease, high grade DCIS, intermediate to high grade DCIS or the presence of comedo necrosis.
+Patients will be eligible for randomisation if the review team deems the patients to have low or low to intermediate grade DCIS or disease that is lower down the spectrum of intraductal epithelial atypia, such as ADH.
 This is to ensure the trial addresses current clinical practice.
-The central pathology review is acting only as a safety mechanism to ensure higher grade disease is not randomised white process and that central reporting is not overriding local reporting.
-It is a means of ensuring uniformity at this stage of this first trial of active monitoring.
+The central pathology review is acting only as a safety mechanism to ensure higher grade disease is not randomised.

-The outcome of the Central Histopathology Review (eligible or ineligible) will be notified via email to the main contact, the individual who registered the patient, the nominated lead pathologist and the Principal Investigator.
-It is suggested that patients are informed that reporting of DCIS spectrum is not a black and
+The outcome of the Central Histopathology Review (eligible or ineligible) will be notified via email to the main contact, the nominated lead pathologist, the Principal Investigator and other members of the research team if requested by the Principal Investigator.